BobLynchDev/BobLynchDev/README.md

 - 🔭  Social Media Platforms - Instagram =  www.instagram.com/building_value_through_data
                                 Blue Sky = @building-value.bsky.social
 - 🌱 I’m currently using Power Query, PowerBI, MySQL, Tableau, Azure and other software to retrieve data for extensive analysis
-- 💬 I also consult with my clients about finacial planning, tax planning, buying and selling their business,
+- 💬 I also consult with my clients about finacial planning, tax planning, buying and selling their business,and solvency and restructuring issues.
 - 📫 How to reach me bob@bvtdllc.com